a-Ahmmed/CA117/README.md

 **Things to note:**

 1. Sample input files are included but not exhaustive
-2. The Bucketlist excercises might be different for year to year
+2. The Bucketlist excercises might be different from year to year
 3. Week 7 is excluded due to it being reading week

 ---